paultopia/gobbledygook/content/pages/syllabus.md

 - [The Bayesian New Statistics: Hypothesis testing, estimation, meta-analysis, and power analysis from a Bayesian perspective](https://link-springer-com.proxy.lib.uiowa.edu/article/10.3758%2Fs13423-016-1221-4), 25 Psychonomic Bulletin and Review 178 (2018) (You may skip the sections entitled "Bayesian Hypothesis Test" and "Another example of frequentist and Bayesian approaches to hypothesis testing and estimation" from pp. 186-190.

-### Week 12
+### Week 13

 Research design, alternatives to regression (like logistic regression), practicalities of good research

-### Week 13
+### Week 14

 Machine learning: what is it that fancy data science people actually do with their time?
 Prediction vs inference and statistical epistemology.

-### Week 14

 Algorithmic accountability.
 Discrimination by computer, and legal implications of statistical discrimination (intentional racial profiling and unintentional racial profiling).
-Natural language processing, if time permits.

 ### Final exam period